-The overall grade of the the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.
+The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.

-To improve the overall grade of the module there might be taken optional term paper in the field of economics (ie, on the chairs Puppel, or at Berninghaus resp. at the IWW) within the module (according to Section 4(2), 3 of the examination regulation).
-The grade of the term paper can improve the overall grade of the module up to third but at least up to an improvement of one grading scale.
+To improve the overall grade of the module, there might be taken optional term paper in the field of economics (ie, on the chairs Puppel, or at Berninghaus resp. at the IWW) within the module (according to Section 4(2), 3 of the examination regulation).
 The submission of the term paper is only admitted until the end of the following semester in which the last exam of the Economics-Module was absolved.
 It does not apply for term papers which are already taken in the Seminar Module.
 For more information, please visit the homepage of the Chair (http://vwl1.ets.kit.edu/).